shaloo/docs.arcana/docs/concepts/gateway-node.md

 ---
 alias: concept-gateway-node
 title: 'Gateway node'
-description: "Gateway is a key component of the Arcana Auth solution.
-Developers and users don't interact with it directly.
-It handles all the blockchain and other Arcana Network protocol-related functionalities.
-It communicates with the Arcana Developer Dashboard, the ADKG subsystem and the blockchain."
+description: "Gateway communicates with the Arcana Developer Dashboard, the ADKG subsystem and the blockchain.
+Developers don't interact with it directly."
 arcana:
   root_rel_path: ..
 ---